Lokesh-Yegireddy/TechM_10336/MiniProjects/To-Do App/V1/README.md

 ## Project Overview

 This is a simple **To-Do App** built using **HTML, CSS, and JavaScript**.
-The app allows users to manage their tasks by adding, editing, and viewing task details in a tabular format.
+The app allows users to manage their tasks by adding, editing, updating status, and viewing task details in a tabular format.
 This project is implemented as a **Phase 1 prototype**, and it is intended to practice DOM manipulation, form handling, and basic client-side JavaScript functionality.

 **Project Path:**
 `C:\Users\yegir\OneDrive\Attachments\Pictures\Desktop\Lokesh_10336\MiniProjects\To-Do App`